 - Surgery: if neck pain persists throughout the treatment process, surgery may become necessary.
 Many different types of surgery exist to help neck pain, so it is best to consult a doctor about the options.

-Many treatment options exist, and each treatment plan is different based on a patient’s individual needs.
-There is one more important treatment option that should be considered, regenerative medicine.
+Many treatment options exist and can be used in combination based on a patient’s individual needs.
+There is one more important treatment option that should be considered, Regenerative Medicine.

 Regenerative Medicine for Neck Pain and Associated Symptoms